 The OMAD diet plan is not for everyone.
 It is a type of fasting and may have negative implications on your physical and mental health.
 It is not so easy to stay without food for so long time and especially if you have some health issues.

 Fasting is a good thing and helps to clean your body from toxins, damaged cells, and yes it also helps to lose weight.
 But are you prepared for this type of fasting?

-Let’s see what is OMAD diet and how this type of fasting affects your health.
+Let’s see what the OMAD diet is and how this type of fasting affects your health.
 What are the benefits and side effects of adopting the OMAD diet plan?

 What is the OMAD Diet?